n1ckfg/bucketrandomizer/tools/REPORT2.md

 Note that the fix renumbers `index` from 180 onward (808 → 813 records), which matters if anything links to a record by index.

+**Taken: option 1**, on 2026-09-01.
+The reference is now the 813-record output and the index renumbering is live — anything linking to a record by index needs re-checking.

 ## Latent bugs fixed alongside